 Winter is setting in for real, with Winter Storm Jonas heading into the mid-Atlantic and Eastern Seaboard in coming days — with meteorologists predicting of as much as 2 feet of snow in some places, coastal flooding, icy roads and high winds.
 You get the idea.

 The question is, are you prepared?
-As winter continues to howl, be sure to restock your auto’s emergency kit.
+One thing to consider is to avoid being out on the roads when conditions are hazardous.
+However, if you feel you need to drive, be sure to check your auto’s emergency kit.
 If you’re ever stranded, the supplies will at least make you more comfortable and could save your life.

 Here are ideas for your car kit from our often snowbound friends at ReadyWisconsin.com.

 - Shovel, snow scraper and small broom